eurolife/instantrealityshift.com/src/content/sections/categories.md

   - title: Health and Well-being
     desc: Support your body, mind, and energy.
     logo: 'health'
-    link: 'health'
+    link: 'health-and-well-being'
   - title: Overcoming Addictions
     desc: Break free from old patterns and reconnect with your inner strength.
     logo: 'addiction'
-    link: 'addiction'
+    link: 'overcoming-addictions'
-  - title: Personalised Audio for YOU
+  - title: The ENTIRE Library of audios
-    desc: A powerful audio track designed specifically for your unique situation, goals, and emotional journey.
+    desc: Unlock unlimited access to every transformational audio in the Your Preferred Life collection.
     logo: 'custom'
-    link: 'custom-audio'
+    link: 'the-ultimate-audio-library'
 ---